teleclimber/jsonapirouter/README.md

 ## Experimental Code

-This code is experimental and rough and lacking in tests and robustness.
-Don't expect this to change very soon.
+This code is experimental, incomplete, rough, and lacking in tests and robustness.

 ## Router